hamidahoderinwale/astro_site/src/pages/posts/iwantafrenchsalon.md

 Something I've been trying to come to thoughts about is in regards to this whole idea of "death with conviction".
 It started from reading the biography of "Aaron Schwartz" who lived by his stance on rights to information.
 He worked on projects that aligned with this and although the ending of his life is unfortunate: he had personal ties to his work that most don't, a life spent in pursuit of an aim that he truly believed in - or so we assume.

 At the Interact retreat, there were many talks, panels, etc., as the un-conference structure would make you expect.
 We had a formal guest (speaker) - Thomas Khalil - the Chief Innovation Officer at Schmidt Futures.
-It's common that someone on the older side, invited as a guest speaker and presented with accolades will be applauded for whatever they say.
+It's a common thing where someone on the older side, invited as a guest speaker and presented with accolades will be applauded for whatever they say.
 But, he had genuinely interesting things to say, especially interesting anecdotes: working in both the Biden and Obama Administrations and having his mind-picked on his impressive code-switching and windy career path that he can still speak of with coherence.

-A lot of the things he said were of the "You and Your Research" flavour - Richard Hamming's Nobel Prize acceptance speech.
+A lot of the things he said were of the "You and Your Research" flavour - of a similar essence to Richard Hamming's Nobel Prize acceptance speech.

 It was delightfully eloquent and applicable to the wide range of backgrounds that were present but still ticklishly vague about the nitty-gritty of what it looks like to get things done: not how to muster up the motivation, not the frameworks you need to tackle problems, not the social prowess you can embody by engaging with humanity in a deeply emotional way.
 The emails that you have to send, the forming of a problem and what it looks like to actually send that to relevant stakeholders, what it actually means to be a staffer to the chair of the Semiconductor Industry Association overlooking Japanese-US affairs.

 However, I don't think it's a matter of the speaker necessarily diluting or dumbing down their efforts for the sake of a talk but the actual way in which they view their journey.